Skip to content

 Stale table cache

-Symptom: The API returns outdated table lists, or newly opted-in tables are not appearing in API responses.
+Symptom: The API returns outdated table lists, or newly onboarded tables are not appearing in API responses.

 Cause: The table cache is populated by the API’s TableCacheSyncWorker, which refreshes on SNOWPACK_TABLE_CACHE_REFRESH_SECONDS (300 seconds by default).
 If the worker cannot list the catalog or cannot write Postgres, the cache may become stale and /readyz will fail once the staleness window is exceeded.